-Overall, 859 (71.0%) of the people with silicosis had simple silicosis and 283 (23.4%) had progressive massive fibrosis.
+Overall, 862 (71.1%) of the people with silicosis had simple silicosis and 283 (23.3%) had progressive massive fibrosis.
 Thirty-six (3.0%) silicotics had normal x-rays with lung biopsy evidence.
 Thirty-two (2.6%) individuals had x-ray reports which were consistent with silicosis, but the actual radiograph could not be obtained to classify.

-For the 1,192 silicosis cases with known history, 330 (27.7%) of the people with silicosis never smoked cigarettes, 702 (58.9%) had quit, and 160 (13.4%) were still smoking.
+For the 1,195 silicosis cases with known history, 331 (27.7%) of the people with silicosis never smoked cigarettes, 703 (58.8%) had quit, and 161 (13.5%) were still smoking.
 No information was available on 18 individuals.
 Figure 3 shows the distribution of x-ray results according to the International Labor Organization (ILO) classification and smoking status.
 Non-smokers tended to have more severe silicosis.
 This latter finding may be an artifact of our reporting system, which is mainly based on reports of hospitalized individuals.
 Non-smoking individuals with simple silicosis are less likely to be symptomatic and hospitalized and therefore less likely to have been reported to the surveillance system.

 Tables 2 and 3 show the distribution of percent predicted forced vital capacity (FVC) and the ratio of forced expiratory volume in one second (FEV1) to FVC by x-ray and cigarette smoking status.
 Approximately 60% of people with silicosis had reduced breathing function, either restrictive or obstructive.
 Obstructive changes (Table 3) were found in two-thirds of the individuals who had ever smoked cigarettes and among half of the individuals who had never smoked cigarettes.
-A more comprehensive analysis of spirometry results was published in 2010 [3].
+More comprehensive analyses of spirometry results was published in 2010 and 2018 [3,4].

-Of the 832 cases with information on tuberculosis (TB) testing, 678 (81.5%) indicated that they had ever had a skin test for TB; 104 (15%) had a positive result.
+Of the 834 cases with information on tuberculosis (TB) testing, 680 (81.5%) indicated they had ever had a skin test for TB; 104 (15%) had a positive result.
 The percentage with a positive TB skin test did not change over time.
-One hundred sixty-nine (17%) of 1,014 reported that they had ever had active TB, regardless of whether a skin test had ever been done.
+One hundred sixty-nine (17%) of 1,016 reported they had ever had active TB, regardless of whether a skin test had ever been done.
 In comparison, the annual percentage of subjects with active TB in the United States from 1988 to 2016 was 0.003-0.010% and in Michigan from 2013 to 2017 was 0.001% [4].

-BE = Biopsy Evidence; UNK = Unknown; 1-3 = International Labor Organization categorization system for grading pneumoconises; Category 1 = 1/0, 1/1, 1/2; Category 2 = 2/1, 2/2, 2/3; Category 3 = 3/2, 3/3, 3/+; PMF = Progressive Massive Fibrosis.
-Total number of individuals: 1,192.
+BE = Biopsy Evidence; UNK = Unknown; 1-3 = International Labor Organization categorization system for grading pneumoconioses; Category 1 = 1/0, 1/1, 1/2; Category 2 = 2/1, 2/2, 2/3; Category 3 = 3/2, 3/3, 3/+; PMF = Progressive Massive Fibrosis.

+Total number of individuals: 1,195.
 Smoking status was unknown for 18 individuals.